 8. The Insensitives.
-Respect and understand the other persons tastes, choices & dislike.
-Over a period of time, one does get to know the other persons preferences.
-Just no point talking about the pro’s and con’s of Windows 7 with a Mac lover now, is there?
-(One second thoughts I’m sure he’d love to chat about the con’s).
+Respect and understand the other person’s tastes, choices & dislike.
+Over a period of time, one does get to know the other person’s preferences.
+There is just no point talking about the pro’s and con’s of Windows with a Mac lover now, is there?
+(On second thoughts I’m sure he’d love to chat about the cons).

 10. Best not to use sounds if in a public place.
 Doesn’t a loud mobile user irritate you?
 The same is the case here!
 Best to mute your speaker in such times.